s-shkodrov/git_practice/README.md

 ### 4.2 How tfvars Files Are Used
 When running `terraform plan` or `terraform apply`, two `tfvars` files are always used:
-- `shared.tfvars`: Contains variables common to all environments.
+- `shared.tfvars`: Contains variables common to all environments, including the shared VPC configuration, subnets, route tables, route table associations, security groups, and three EC2 instances ("emqx_prod", "ec2_builder", and "aiot_node_red").
 - `<workspace>.tfvars`: Contains environment-specific variables (e.g., `dev.tfvars`, `prod.tfvars`).

 This approach ensures that shared resources do not conflict with environment-specific configurations.